 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

-It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+After these maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox as they had expected.
 On the side of a hill, the battalion learned it was being sent overseas as part of Operation PLUM.
-Within hours, the tankers believed they had figured out that PLUM stood for the Philippines, Luzon, Manila.
-There is no proof that this was true.
+Within hours, the tankers believed they had figured out that PLUM stood for the Philippines, Luzon, and Manila.
+There is no proof this was true.
 Those men 29 years old, or older, who were married when their companies were federalized, or whose enlistments in the National Guard were about to end, were allowed to resign from federal service and were replaced by men of the 753rd Tank Battalion.
 Officers too old for their rank, including the 192nd’s commanding officer, were also released and some were replaced with officers from the 753rd.
 Both the new men and the old members of the battalion were given leave home to say their goodbyes.
 When they returned to Camp Polk and prepared for duty overseas.

 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.